 The Professional Association of Georgia Educators (PAGE) is an independent, professional education association for teachers, administrators, paraprofessionals and other school personnel in Georgia.
-PAGE is the state’s largest organization for professional educators, and more than 90% of the association’s 93,000-plus members are classroom teachers.
+PAGE is the state’s largest organization for professional educators, and 80 percent of the association’s 95,000-plus members are classroom teachers.
 PAGE members serve in schools in every city and county school system throughout Georgia.

 The core business of the Professional Association of Georgia Educators is to provide professional learning to enhance competence and confidence, build leadership and increase student achievement, while providing the best in membership, legislative and legal services and support.

 PAGE Professional Learning develops among Georgia educators high-level capabilities in enhancing and sustaining student engagement and transforming school culture.
 PAGE learning experiences are wide ranging and are open to all Georgia educators at little or no cost to participants.
 Learning opportunities include:

 PAGE Principal & Teacher Leadership Network — Principals and teacher leaders participate in eight two-day sessions over two years.
 During this two-year leadership initiative, participants learn from change leaders who are transforming their own organizations.
 These experiences help the principals and teacher leaders explore ways to design work within their own schools for student success.

 PAGE Superintendent Leadership Network — Superintendents who are focused on leading transformational change across their districts participate in this initiative by invitation.
 Georgia participants are developing a collegial nationwide network of superintendents pursuing high ideals.
 As transformational superintendents, participants are intent on building value, building community and building relationships to improve schools in their communities.